trev-dev/vcftoabook/readme.md

 A python script for converting .vcf contact files into abook files to be used in the addressbook program for Mutt/Neomutt

-**Note:** This project is in the Alpha stage and currently has limited capabilities.
+**Note:** This project is in the Alpha stage.
+Help with testing on various distros/vcf versions would be appreciated

 ## Requirements
 * Python 3.6+